realprogrammersusevim/cli-tools/README.md

 ## Description

-The little scripts I've made to make my life just a little bit easier when I'm living in the command line.
+The little scripts I've written to make my life just a little bit easier when I'm living in the terminal

 ## Requirements